HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/email-template.md

 What is necessary for this course?

+- Visual Studio Code: it's a free editor which we will demo on this course.
+Get it from https://code.visualstudio.com/download

+- Visual Studio Code Remote Development: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack

+- (WINDOWS ONLY): WSL.
+This installs the WSL support for Visual Studio Code, which will install WSL itself (And Ubuntu). https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl - This is a long install, take your time.

 - A terminal.
 On Linux and Mac, it's just called "Terminal".
 Little familiarity with it is required.
-On windows, one can install bash following instructions such as https://itsfoss.com/install-bash-on-windows/
+On windows, the WSL installs it.

 - The `ssh` command.
 It's installed by default on Mac and Linux, and should be on Windows after the aforementioned steps.

-- Visual Studio Code: it's a free editor which we will demo on this course.
-Get it from https://code.visualstudio.com/download
+- Some knowledge of the python language

 The material is available at https://mldl_fzj.pages.jsc.fz-juelich.de/juhaicu/jsc_public/sharedspace/teaching/2023-getting-started-with-ai-on-supercomputers/